Last Thursday as we ran errands and enjoyed the beautiful spring-like weather, we noticed the flag at half-staff at various businesses.

 Thanks for joining me, kittens & dawgs!
 First off, let me apologize.
 I had every intention of sharing this post with you last Thursday, but my schedule got too full and I couldn’t devote the time needed to it.

 Secondly, I truly appreciate your sticking it out with me as I presented My 25 Favorite Male Actors series to you.
 This will be my final installment.
-Don’t worry, if you haven’t been following alone with me then you can catch up, here.
+Don’t worry, if you haven’t been following along with me then you can catch up, here.

 Two wise-cracking, prankster cops assigned to watch an escaped convict’s girlfriend home in the uproariously flick, Stake Out.